Baglecake/Local-DDx/README.md

 ## 📚 Citation

-If you use DDx v6 in your research, please cite:
+If you use LDDx in your research, please cite:

 ```bibtex
 @software{ddx_v6_2025,